 It’s important to note that Naran is only accessible during the warmer months—from late May to early October.
 During the winter, heavy snowfall blocks the roads, and the town is mostly cut off from the rest of the country.
 Always check road and weather conditions before traveling, and if you’re driving yourself, make sure your vehicle is in good condition and that the driver is comfortable navigating mountain roads.

-Nran’s Climate and Weather
+What is Naran’s Climate and Weather like?

 Naran’s climate is defined by its high-altitude mountain location, which gives it cool summers, chilly nights, and harsh winters.
 The valley remains mostly snow-covered from late autumn to early spring, while the summer months bring pleasant temperatures, vibrant greenery, and clear skies, making it the ideal time for tourism.